meephubub/Mnemo/ROADMAP.md

 1. Add `cargo test` coverage for `mnemo-ingest` chunking/parsing and `mnemo-storage` repositories (currently untested).
-2. Phase 4/5: pick an embedding approach and add a `vector` column + index, then fuse it with the existing BM25 scores in `mnemo_search::search`.
+2. Phase 6: implement a reranker abstraction (`trait Reranker`) and wire it into the hybrid search pipeline as an optional second stage (plan.md section 10).
 3. Phase 2: add PDF/DOCX parsers behind the existing `FileKind` enum in `mnemo-ingest`.
 4. Phase 10: implement the promotion/decay policy described in
    plan.md sections 24-26 as a function callers can run periodically over `MemoryStore::list(Some(MemoryStatus::Candidate))`.
+5. Phase 4: replace `HashingEmbedder` with a real local embedding model (ONNX/Candle) behind the existing `Embedder` trait, and add an ANN index for sub-linear vector search at scale.